USEPA/WNTR/documentation/stormwater.rst

 The following section describes capabilities in WNTR to quantify the resilience of stormwater and wastewater systems.
-This capability resides in the :class:`~wntr.stormwater` subpackage and is referred to as S-WNTR (pronounced "S-winter").
+This capability resides in the :class:`~wntr.stormwater` subpackage of WNTR and is referred to as S-WNTR (pronounced "S-winter").
 **S-WNTR is intended to
 leverage existing stormwater and wastewater software within a framework that facilitates the use of WNTR capabilities for resilience analysis.**
 For that reason, some familiarity with WNTR is recommended before using S-WNTR.
-Drinking water functionality in WNTR is cross referenced in this section to provide additional background.
+Drinking water functionality in WNTR is cross referenced in the documentation below to provide additional background.

-S-WNTR uses EPA's `Storm Water Management Model (SWMM) <https://www.epa.gov/water-research/storm-water-management-model-swmm>`_ :cite:p:`ross22` through the use of two Python packages managed by the `pyswmm organization <https://www.pyswmm.org>`_.
+S-WNTR uses EPA's `Storm Water Management Model (SWMM) <https://www.epa.gov/water-research/storm-water-management-model-swmm>`_ :cite:p:`ross22` through the use of two open-source Python packages managed by the `pyswmm organization <https://www.pyswmm.org>`_.
 This includes:

 * **pyswmm** :cite:p:`pyswmm`: used to run SWMM hydraulic simulations, https://github.com/pyswmm/pyswmm
 * **swmmio** :cite:p:`swmmio`: used to access and modify SWMM INP files, https://github.com/pyswmm/swmmio

-Select WNTR classes/methods/functions that were developed for drinking water resilience analysis are imported into the stormwater subpackage to provide capabilities for stormwater and wastewater resilience analysis.
+A subset of WNTR classes/methods/functions that were developed for drinking water resilience analysis are imported into the stormwater subpackage to provide capabilities for stormwater and wastewater resilience analysis.